Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Note that getting an IP address from an ISP means that, if an organization wants to change ISP, it needs to change IP.
 Actually, this problem is circumvented by informing the organization's new ISP to advertise the organization's subnet (on top of it's own IP).
-For this solution to work, every router must always opt for the most specific subnet on it's forwarding table.
+For this solution to work, every router must always *opt for the most specific subnet on it's forwarding table*.

 Before CIDR was adopted, the network portions of an IP address were constrained to be 8, 16, or 24 bits in length, an addressing scheme known as **classful addressing**.

 An organization can obtain a block of IP addresses for use within an organization’s subnet by contacting it's ISP, which would provide addresses from a larger block of addresses that had already been allocated to the ISP.
 The ISPs themselves obtain their address blocks from the **Internet Corporation for Assigned Names and Numbers (ICANN)**.
 The role of the ICANN is to:

-- allocate IP addresses;
+- Allocate IP addresses.
-- manage DNS root servers;
+- Manage DNS root servers.
-- assigning domain names and resolving domain name disputes.
+- Assigning domain names and resolving domain name disputes.

+### ICMP: The Internet Control Message Protocol

+The Internet Control Message Protocol (ICMP) is used by hosts and routers to communicate network-layer information to each other.
+The most typical use of ICMP is for error reporting.
+ICMP is often considered part of IP, but architecturally it lies just above IP, as ICMP messages are carried inside IP datagrams.
+ICMP messages have a type and a code field, and contain the header and the first 8 bytes of the IP datagram that caused the ICMP message to be generated.

-### DHCP: Dynamic Host Configuration Protocol
+## DHCP: Dynamic Host Configuration Protocol

 Once an organization has obtained a block of addresses, it can assign individual IP addresses to the host and router interfaces in its organization.
 A system administrator will typically manually configure the IP addresses into the router.